UBB-GR9X1/WebAPI/README.md

 # ⚙️ In order to update your database, run the following:

 > ❗️ This assumes that you dropped your local database first!
+> ❗️ Edit: Osaki here, use the sql script, migrations are not working.

 1. Go into the WebAPI folder:
 ```bash